unDocUMeantIt/bash_script_skeleton/README.md

 ### Text colors and layout

 The library `colors_basic.sh` defines some basic colors and short functions to color text.
-These functions all begin with an undersccore folowed by the color or layout (e.g., bold, italic, underscored).
+These functions all begin with an undersccore folowed by the color or layout (e.&#8239;g., bold, italic, underscored).
 You will most likely use them with `echo -e`.
 This example prints text in blue letters:

 ```bash
 echo -e "$(_blue "This is an example")"